 Drugstores carry everything from health and beauty items to school supplies and kitchenware, often at relatively low prices.
 We looked at three nationwide chain drugstores to decipher their rewards programs and let you in on the potential perks and pitfalls.

 When you sign up, you’ll instantly have access to members-only sale pricing and discounts throughout the store — just make sure to check the weekly ad.
-You’ll also get e-mail deals and offers, be able to add flavoring to your child’s medication for free and chat with a healthcare professional.
+You’ll also get e-mail deals and offers.

-Rite-Aid also has a wellness program for those 65 and older, known as wellness65+.
-The free program includes 20% off regular price, in-store purchases on the first Wednesday of each month, as well as special monthly activities featuring a different health topic each month.
+Rite Aid also has a wellness program for those 65 and older, known as Rite Aid Rewards 65+.
+The free program includes 5 times the points on eligible purchases on the first Wednesday of each month, as well as special monthly activities featuring a different health topic each month.
 Membership also includes a free pharmacist consultation, which includes a review of your medications, your immunization needs, free pharmacy services, free blood pressure screening and discussion of Medicare Part D questions.
 You can sign up online or at your local Rite-Aid.

-Walgreens introduced its Balance Rewards card in 2012 but has now shifted to the myWalgreens reward program.
-You can join by signing up online, on their app or in-store at checkout.
+Join Walgreens’ myWalgreens reward program by signing up online, on their app or in-store at checkout.

 You can also earn rewards by setting and reaching health goals.
 To reap this benefit, join a four-week challenge and connect a device and track your progress.
 Then, earn Walgreens Cash rewards for every week you complete.